You are not alone

 - Its normal to feel angry if you’ve been wronged but use that in a constructive way, not in a destructive way that makes you spiral down.
 Our helpline operators and groups are great at helping you do this.

 - A common and easy exercise is to list off all your challenges under the headings of (1) things I can control, (2) things I can influence and (3) things I have no control over.
 When you’ve done that, work on the items in (1), work on developing your approach to the items in (2) and think of not wasting time, energy and emotion on items in list (3).
-Do this, and set realistic expectations and timescales, and you’re a long way towards managing your situation in the best way.
+Set realistic expectations and timescales, and you’re a long way towards managing your situation in the best way.

 - Lastly, it really helps to keep fit, to eat well, get out and to get into or keep at your normal daily routine; think about the time you get up, eat, go to bed, how and when you work.
 All these things in a daily routine help keep you sane and healthy and ensure that you’re the same parent that your kids remember when they get back with you again.